Kolmogorov Modes and Linear Response of Jump-Diffusion Models: Shear-induced chaos in an ENSO model

 \subsection{Stochastic Jin model's RP resonances and Kolmogorov modes}

-We follow the procedure just recalled by integrating the stochastic Jin model \eqref{Eq_Jin_stoch} via an Euler-Miruyama scheme with a time-step $\delta t= 10^{-2}$.
+In this Section, we apply the Ulam's approach recalled in Section \ref{Sec_Ulam} to simulations of the stochastic Jin model (Eq.~\eqref{Eq_Jin_stoch}) obtained via an Euler-Maruyama scheme with a time-step $\delta t= 10^{-2}$.
 Two cases of stochastic disturbances are considered as listed in Table \ref{Table_noise_param}.
-The underlying time series $\xx_{k}$ are obtained by collecting $N_d=10^7$ sequential data points (after transient removal) by sampling every $10$ time-steps numerical solutions to Eq.~\eqref{Eq_Jin_stoch} made of $10^8$ data points.
+The underlying time series $\x_{k}$ are obtained by collecting $N_d=10^7$ sequential data points (after transient removal) by sampling every $10$ time-steps numerical solutions to Eq.~\eqref{Eq_Jin_stoch} made of $10^8$ data points.
 Markov transition matrices $M_\tau$ with $\tau=3$ and built up out of $N_g=5746$ cells shadowing the resulting cluster of data points in the $(h,T)$-plane, are then estimated according to the Ulam's procedure recalled above.
 The dominant spectral elements are computed using standard routines.
 The corresponding eigenvalues are shown below after taking the logarithm.